-- Involvement of other authorities: Obtaining statements, as a rule, from the district administrative authority and the municipality.
+- Involvement of other authorities: Obtaining statements, as a rule, from district administrative authority and municipality.

-- After examination of all documents, the storage permit can be issued in accordance with §17 SprengG.
+- After examination of all documents, the storage permit can be issued in accordance with §17 SprengG (German Explosives Act).

-If the quantities to be stored exceed a storage capacity of 10 tonnes, an immission control permit is required in accordance with the Federal Immission Control Act.
-The immission control permit includes the permit according to explosives law.
+If the quantities to be stored exceed a storage capacity of 10 tons, an immission control permit is required in accordance with the Federal Immission Control Act.
+The immission control approval includes the approval according to explosives law.

 In Bavaria, such facilities are approved and monitored by the district administrative authorities under immission control law.